csenn/grid_game/README.md

   - Maximum performance/complexity of Djikstras
   - popCounter was left in to see how many boxes were added the heap
   - Grid has a maximum size of 50x50 with approx 50,000 operations being run.
 This is a decent amount, but not too bad.
-- Input Boxes
 - IGridGame interface
 - UI - Material UI and inline styles
   - Using sx in Material UI for the styles, this is more performant than standard "style" tags, but there are pros/cons to this approach compared to other styling options
 -  Grid Validation
     - start/end are within Grid
     - All cols/rows have same length
     - All letters in grid equal correct label
+- Could certainly add more test cases

 ### Questions